Update – Finally, finally, finally! Rogie was inducted to the Hockey Hall of Fame in 2016!

 Rogatien ‘Rogie’ Vachon is, hands down, the greatest goaltender to ever wear a Los Angeles Kings jersey.
+Well, Jonathan Quick might have something to say about that.
 Rogie played for the Kings from 1971-72 to 1977-78.
 In that time, his total games played, minutes played, wins, losses, ties and shutouts still stand as all-time Kings records.
 He set two single season team records that still stand today: most shutouts (8 in 1976-77) and lowest GAA (2.24 in 1974-75).
 As a King, he appeared in three NHL all-star games.

 In 1976, Rogie played in all of Team Canada’s games at the Canada Cup.
 He finished the tournament with a record of 6 wins and a loss.
 Two of the wins were shutouts and his final goals against average was 1.39.
 Of course, Canada won the gold medal with Vachon as the backbone of the team.